How to Deal With Headaches in Children

 - A headache is accompanied by a runny nose, congestion, and swelling of the eyelid.

 4. Chronic Daily Headache

-Your child’s doctor will term the headache as Chronic Daily Headache or CDH if the headache, whether migraine or tension type, occurs for more than 15 days a month.
+Your child’s doctor will term the headache as Chronic Daily Headache or CDH if the headache, whether migraine or tension-type, occurs for more than 15 days a month.
 CDH could be caused by a number of reasons that include prolonged use of medications, infection, or minor head injury.

-It is best that you consult with your child’s paediatrician if the headaches are occurring frequently.
+It is best that you consult your child’s paediatrician if the headaches are frequently occurring.
 The doctor will ask for an in-depth record of your child’s medical history.
 Keep a note of when your child experiences the headaches and share this information with the doctor.
 Keep note of what your child eats and how much sleep she gets every time she gets a headache.
 The doctor will also ask questions in order to be able to diagnose the type of headache.
 These will include: